idedic/foleon-dev-tools/README.md

 ### 🗂 "Open with..." section

 Here you can open things in a new tab.
-Based on the "Info" (section from above), you can open current publication in the Editor or Previewer.
+You can open the Dashboard, or based on the "Info" (section from above), you can open current publication in the Editor or Previewer.

-First, you choose if you want **Editor or Previewer**.
+First, you choose if you want **Editor, Previewer or Dashboard**.

 If Editor:
 - you can choose the **environment**